OksanaKich/oksanakich.github.io/README.md

 Portfolio Studying Projects

-[I had studied to make these pages from different tutorials, thank the authors.]
+[Some of these pages were made by video tutorials, thank the authors.]

 [fashion-shop](https://oksanakich.github.io/fashion-shop/src/)